 Moreover, in the name of boosting “self-esteem”, parents these days shower their children with praise and tell them how smart and special they are.
 Constant praise only feeds the ego and the children end up being unable to cope up with failure.

 We all love our children and we love to indulge them, but there are parents who fulfill the slightest desire of their children – and these kids grow up to be selfish.
 Indulging your child is okay, but not always.
 If your child wants something, let him or her work for it.
 I know some teenagers who are bored with life because there is no challenge when their every want is fulfilled by their affluent parents.
-Some of these young adults take to drugs to get a high.

 There are some overprotective parents who shield their children from adversity, leaving them confused and disadvantaged when they go out into the real world.
 This reminds me of the story of Buddha, who was born a prince and brought up in great luxury, only to become an ascetic.

 When he was a baby, it was prophesied that Prince Siddhartha (as he was called then) would either become a great conqueror or a holy man revered by all.
 His father was determined that his heir would become a great king and shielded Siddhartha from all suffering.
 The prince lived a life of pleasure with no knowledge of the real world until one day he decided to step out of the palace walls.
 As the story goes, out of curiosity the prince asked his charioteer to take him on a journey to see his country and his people.
 For the first time in his life, he saw the sick, the aged, and the dead.
 The prince came back to the palace a changed man.
 He decided to renounce his life of pleasure and become an ascetic in search of the meaning of life.
 After years of searching for the truth, Buddha finally achieved enlightenment.